LynxMagnus/mine-support/test/acceptance/README.md

 This test opens the browser and navigates them to google.com to check if the title contains the search query after doing a search.
 As you can see, it is pretty simple and understandable for everyone.

-# How to run the test

-Docker compose runs the local webserver to allow Selenium to do it's stuff so after any scenario or code changes in the framework you need on run the `docker-compose build` and `docker-compose up` commands to run a test.

-_please note_ The WDIO runner uses the configuration file `wdio.conf.js` by default.

 # Configurations